lsds/KungFu/CONTRIBUTING.md

 ## Use NVIDIA NCCL

 KungFu can use [NCCL](https://developer.nvidia.com/nccl) to leverage GPU-GPU direct communication.
-However, the use of NCCL enforces KungFu to serialize the execution of all-reduce operations, which can hurt performance.

 ```bash
 # uncomment to use your own NCCL